 A nationwide non-profit charity organization known as United Methodist Church provides social services across the nation.
 They work with hundreds of non-profits and thousands of churches in an effort to help the needy.
-While they are a faith based organization, individuals and families of all religions can receive help or some form of referral from their ministries.
+While they are a faith based organization, individuals and families of all religions can receive help or some form of referral from their ministries near them.

 The exact types and numbers of programs will vary from community to community and can even change throughout the year, but some examples of what may be provided by churches includes the following.

 - Transportation ministries may involve volunteers taking clients to job interviews, medical appointments, critical shopping trips and other special circumstances.
 Even rarer would be a free bus token or gasoline voucher on help in getting a free used car.
 Some UMC locations may even offer a free, donated vehicle to a family.

 - Basic home repairs including minor updates.
 This may even include yard work such as a Spring Clean-up, Leaf Raking, or cutting grass.
 A focus is on the elderly.